 - Data marts are small in size.

-- Data marts are customized by the department.
+- All data marts are customized by the department.

 - Data marts are flexible.

 Metadata is the summarized data that leads us to the detailed data.
-Simply defined as data about data.
-The data that are used to represent other data is known as metadata.
-E.g, the index of a book which serves as a metadata for the contents of the book.
+We can simply define metadata as data about data, i.e. data that is used to represent other data is known as metadata.
+For example, the index of a book serves as metadata for the contents of the book.

-The structure of data cube is defined as OLAP to achieves the multidimensional functionality.
+The structure of the data cube is defined as OLAP to achieve multi-dimensional functionality.
 A data cube is used to represent data along with some measure of interest.
-It allows looking complex data in a very simple way.
+It allows looking at complex data in a very simple way.

 The following table represents the 2-D view of Sales Data for a company with respect to time, item, and location dimensions.